lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Authentication Parameters {#auth-key-id}

 EDHOC supports various settings for how the other endpoint's public key is transported, identified, and trusted.
-The authentication key (i.e., the public key) is stored in an authentication credential that also contains the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc. EDHOC relies on COSE for identification of authentication credentials and supports all credential types for which COSE header parameters are defined, see {{auth-cred}}.
+The authentication key (i.e., the public key) is stored in an authentication credential that also contains the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc. EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined (see {{auth-cred}}).
 The authentication key and credential is used in several parts of EDHOC:

 1. the authentication credential CRED_x is included in the integrity calculation
 2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})